-The Foundation is subject to the enacted version of the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA) and is required to make disclosures about endowment funds.
+The Foundation is subject to the enacted version of the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA) and is required to make disclosures about endowment funds, both donor-restricted endowment funds and board-designated endowment funds.

-The Foundation's endowment consists of three individual funds established for a variety of purposes.
-Net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.

-Endowment assets are reflected as investments held for long-term purposes on the statement of financial position.
+The Foundation's endowment consists of 12 individual funds established for a variety of purposes including both donor-restricted endowment funds and funds designated by the board of directors to function as endowments.
+Net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+Endowment assets, both donor-restricted and board-designated, are reflected as investments held for long-term purposes on the statement of financial position.